aritsune/lancer-faq/src/index.md

 Yes.

 ## Page 102, Tactician
-### Do I get the Solar Tactician benefit for attacking at a higher elevation if my mech is a larger size than the target I'm shooting at?
+### Do I get the Solar Backdrop benefit for attacking at a higher elevation if my mech is a larger size than the target I'm shooting at?
-No, Solar Tactician doesn't care about relative mech size/height, only whether your position on the map is a higher elevation than the target you're shooting at.
+No, Solar Backdrop doesn't care about relative mech size/height, only whether your position on the map is a higher elevation than the target you're shooting at.
+Measure from your feet, not from your head.

 ## Page 105, Loading
 ### Can I reload weapons with the Loading tag that haven't been fired to trigger effects that apply when reloading weapons?